Do biological molecular machines act as Maxwell's demons?: Concluding remarks

-The first and second laws of thermodynamics (\ref{ther}) are valid in any conditions, whereas the first and second laws of organization transduction (\ref{gther}) were justified only for the stationary isothermal processes.
-The open problem remains generality of these laws.
+At the end, let us take the liberty for a couple of speculation.
+The first and second laws of thermodynamics (\ref{eq16}) and (\ref{eq17}) are valid for any isothermal processes, whereas the suggested first and second laws of arrangement transduction (\ref{eq18}) were justified only for the stationary isothermal processes.
+The open problem remains the generality of these laws.
 One thing is certain: the necessary conditions for the information and entropy productions to be of the opposite signs, is the presence of fluctuations and the possibility of a choice.
-Besides the mesoscopic machines, we know two macroscopic systems sharing such properties and intriguing long: detectors coupled to the critical fluctuations \cite{Ande72,Palm82} or entangled with the quantum fluctuations \cite{Zure03,Zure09,Gasp13}.
+Besides the mesoscopic machines, we know three macroscopic systems sharing such properties and intriguing long.
+The first and the best known are the systems with critical thermodynamic fluctuations, whose organization is determined by new thermodynamic variables that survive stochastization \cite{Penr70}, referred to as the order parameters \cite{Call85} or, in various contexts, the emergent \cite{Ande72} or structural \cite{Kurz06} variables.
+Here, the long-living transient stage can be identified, e.g., with the nonergodic condensation of gas through the state of fogg or the nonergodic solidification (the glass transition) of liquid \cite{Call85}.
+The second example are the systems displaying quantum fluctuations entangled with the environment, which organization is determined by classical variables that survive decoherence \cite{Zure03,Zure09}.
+And the third, most controviersial example are living systems that display a non-gradual stochastic Darwinian evolution, and their organization is determined by the survival degree of a species, long-resistant against mutations \cite{Eldr72,Bak93}.